Winchester District Cultural Strategy

 Placemaking

 We are continuing to promote Winchester as a cultural destination and increasing our presence at regional networks and initiatives.
 We have developed directories to help inform residents and visitors of the organisations, locations and individuals delivering cultural and creative activity locally.
 As well as inform event organisers of the venues, suppliers and support available for delivering an event in Winchester district.
-We are putting the district at the heart of the development work we are progressing.
+We are putting the district at the heart of the development work we are progressing and providing support and advice to those working in the sector locally.

 Environmental Responsibility